 I drove down La Cienega Boulevard for a while.
 Thanksgiving Day traffic was light.
 My anger grew while driving.
 I had stormed out on my favorite holiday.
 I loved my mom’s cooking and was extra excited for the Thanksgiving feast.
 I hadn’t really eaten all day in order to leave room to gorge myself on Thanksgiving dinner.
 The thought of what I would be missing was killing me!
 I could feel my stomach rumble as I thought about the turkey with gravy, the perfectly seasoned and savory stuffing, the pumpkin pie.
 I fucking love pumpkin pie.
 Ugh!
 I had to not think about it.
 I would just get dinner somewhere else.
 I would get something delicious at somewhere nice.
 I couldn’t think of where exactly, but as I approached the 10 freeway, I decided to head toward Santa Monica.
 Being ocean-side, Santa Monica felt open.
 The streets were wider, the architecture was newer or restored art-deco, the ocean breeze and vast skyline that connected to the ocean’s horizon all contributed to a sense of lightness.
 I needed to feel less burdened, if only as temporary pretense.
 LA was stuffy, constricting, and claustrophobic; my state of mind was angry and resentful; I had just had a family blowout on Thanksgiving Day – I needed some air.

-After I exited, I knew I was heading to the Hotel Del Mar.
+After I exited the 10 freeway, I knew I was heading to the Hotel Del Mar.
 It felt very airy and open.
-It was also a historic structure and I needed that too to counter stuffy LA’s abundance of cracked stucco and lingering late-1970’s multi-family housing developments that dated the city like a stained motel.
+It was also a historic structure and I needed that too to counter stuffy LA’s abundance of cracked stucco and lingering late-1970’s multi-family housing developments that dated the city like stained motel carpet.
 As my anger grew, I came up with an extreme idea.
 I could drive to LAX, buy a ticket to Germany, where my cousin lived, and stay with him for a week or so.
 That would let my family know I wasn’t afraid to break away if I needed to, and it would allow me to escape.
 I was getting a stronger urge to head to the airport the more I thought about it.
-Living at home had allowed me to build a decent amount of savings and I could afford a last minute ticket to Germany.
+Living at home had allowed me to build a decent amount of savings and I could afford a last-minute ticket to Germany.
 “I can do this!”
 I thought.
 But I didn’t.
 I could still do it tomorrow if I wanted.
 I didn’t need to be that brash.
-So I continued to Santa Monica.
+So, I continued to Santa Monica.

 I found parking amid LA’s impossible-to-decipher, hyper-regulated parking schedule matrix that was printed in almost illegible font on the difficult-to-spot parking sign and hoped (but didn’t really care) not to get a ticket.
 Hotel Del Mar was right on the beach, so parking in the vicinity was scarce.
 I had found an open spot and I took it; the legality was secondary.
 Oddly, in my anger, I was being firm in my decisions for a change.
 I walked into the hotel lobby, smiled toward the check-in counter employees and kept walking toward the bar lounge.